Kamen Rider Drive: Surprise Future: Story

 Eiji tries to fix the problem with Mr. Belt, only for being killed by Dark Drive.
-Later, Chase joins Shinosuke and Go for fighting the Future Roidmudes, one of them controlling an Astaco, which's destroyed by Chaser over the Booster Ride Crosser.
+Later, Chase joins Shinnosuke and Go for fighting the Future Roidmudes, one of them controlling an Astaco, which's destroyed by Chaser over the Booster Ride Crosser.
 Later, Drive and Mach proceed to fight against Dark Drive, defeating him.
-But later, Drive again gets out of control due to the problem with Mr. Belt, and almost kills Mach; but Shinosuke discards the belt, and punches him, getting free from its control, and later destroying it with the Shingou-Ax.
+But later, Drive again gets out of control due to the problem with Mr. Belt, and almost kills Mach; but Shinnosuke discards the belt, and punches him, getting free from its control, and later destroying it with the Shingou-Ax.
 At that moment, Eiji comes back again, but he reveals he's actually the Roidmude 108, who after killing Eiji, he took his form, stolen his Drive Driver, and went to the past for fusionating with his other self.
-He proceeds to transform into Dark Drive, and plans to kill Shinosuke, who's saved by Chase, who lends him his Mach Driver.
-Meanwhile, Kiriko tries to prove Shinosuke's innocence, but the councilman rejects to believing in them.
+He proceeds to transform into Dark Drive, and plans to kill Shinnosuke, who's saved by Chase, who lends him his Mach Driver.
+Meanwhile, Kiriko tries to prove Shinnosuke's innocence, but the councilman rejects to believing in them.

-Later, that night, Shinosuke, hidden from Dark Drive and the police alike, proceeds to read the letter from Mr. Belt.
+Later, that night, Shinnosuke, hidden from Dark Drive and the police alike, proceeds to read the letter from Mr. Belt.

-That day, Shinosuke arrives to the place said by Mr. Belt in the letter, and discovers his amazing collection of cars.
+That day, Shinnosuke arrives to the place said by Mr. Belt in the letter, and discovers his amazing collection of cars.
 At that moment, he finds himself with Kiriko, who's desperate for proving his innocence.
 At that moment, the place is attacked by Dark Drive, and both proceed to escape.
-Shinosuke rides the Proto-Tridoron, but its destroyed.
-Shinosuke tries to transform using Chaser's Signal Bike, but he can't, forcing him to using the Tridoron Key for transforming in Super Deadheat and fighting the Roidmudes, destroying one of them.
+Shinnosuke rides the Proto-Tridoron, but its destroyed.
+Shinnosuke tries to transform using Chaser's Signal Bike, but he can't, forcing him to use the Tridoron Key to transform into Super Deadheat and fighting the Roidmudes, destroying one of them.

 Meanwhile, Kiriko arrives at the Tokyo Metropolitan Police Department Headquarters with the evidences about the Roidmude 108, and everybody at the Unit proceed to help Drive, but at that moment, Shinji Koba tries to stop them, arguing that it couldn't contribute to their reputation.
-By this, enraged to the tears, Kiriko proceeds to confront Koba, telling him about Shinosuke's personality and duty as an officer.
+By this, enraged to the tears, Kiriko proceeds to confront Koba, telling him about Shinnosuke's personality and duty as an officer.
 Later, a group of S.W.A.T.
 Officers come to saving Drive from a Roidmude, as a signal Koba changed of thoughts.

 Drive proceeds to arrive the place where 108 tries to revive his past-self.
 Both transform and start to fight.
 Meanwhile, when a Roidmude started an attack, Kamen Rider Ghost appeared to destroy it, before the astonishment of Kiriko and Genpachiro.